 Iowa State University Research Park was founded to provide the space and resources needed to advance science-based initiatives.

-Currently, ISU Research Park tenants employ more than 1,700 employees — a number projected to more than double by 2025.
+Currently, ISU Research Park tenants employ more than 2,000 employees — a number projected to nearly double by 2025.
 Approximately 300 student interns are employed at ISU Research Park at any given time.
 Companies that have relocated from ISU Research Park still employ nearly 2,500 Iowans — proving that ISU Research Park has significant impact well beyond Ames.

-In its more than 25 years serving researchers and businesses, ISU Research Park has seen incredible growth and even more amazing innovation from its tenants.
+In The Park’s more than 25 years serving researchers and businesses, ISU Research Park has seen incredible growth and even more amazing innovation from its tenants.

 Some of the breakthroughs that have taken place at ISU Research Park include: